carfreesc/carfreesc.github.io/notes.md

 * The **State College Borough Council** are the people with the ability to make things better for us.
 You should attend their meetings and complain.

 * Other nearby cities are difficult to reach without a car.
 CATA organizes commuter carpools to some.

+# The future

+Several exciting projects are in the works.

+## **The Next Generation Safety and Mobility Plan** was adopted by the State College Borough in 2024.
+This lays out a longer-term version for the expansion of transportation alternatives in the borough.
+The adoption of the plan does not actually get anything specific budgeted or scheduled for construction.

+## The **E College Avenue Path** has received state funding and is in the early stages of planning.
+It will provide an off-road bike path from campus along E College as far as Puddintown Rd.
+This is currently a pretty major corridor with extremely poor conditions for cycling and pedestrian.

+## The **Westerly Parkway Path** should be built in 2024.